nurrony/devship/examples/ingress/README.md

 # Setup Nginx Ingress using Bitnami Helm Chart

 This document describes how to manually install [Nginx Ingress][nginx-ingress] using [Bitnami Nginx Ingress Helm Chart][bitnami-nginx-ingress-chart] with TLS support.
+For more on customizing and configuring the it please go to [Bitnami Nginx Ingress Helm Chart Documentation][]

 ## Add Helm Repo